We hear it often.

 The yolk colour is actually related to the hen’s diet.
 So depending on what the main source of feed she is eating, the yolk colour can vary.

-Eggs that come from hens that are fed a predominantly wheat diet (like those in Western Canada) tend to have a more pale yolk.
-In Ontario, where most hens receive a diet that is higher in corn and soy, the yolk will be a brighter, more vibrant yellow.
+Eggs that come from hens that are fed a predominantly wheat diet tend to have a more pale yolk.
+When hens receive a diet that is higher in corn and soy, the yolk will be a brighter, more vibrant yellow.
+This can vary from province to province and even from farm to farm.
 The degree of yellow found in the yolk is simply reflective of the abundance of carotenoids that can be found in corn.

 But what about their nutrient value?

-So wherever you’re buying you eggs and whatever type you like to buy, the most important tip we can give you is: Don’t skip the yolk!
+So wherever you’re buying your eggs and whatever type you like to buy, the most important tip we can give you is: Don’t skip the yolk!